 Optional: Add email addresses for email notifications.
 Check the Notifications settings box if you would like BlueConic to send an email if an error occurs.
 You can then also check the box for BlueConic to send emails on successful runs.

-Import goals allow you to import data from Amazon Web Services (S3) into BlueConic.
-To do this, complete the steps that are outlined in the goal.
+Use the profile import goal to import data from Amazon Web Services (S3) into BlueConic.
+To do this, choose Add goal > Import profiles and complete the steps outlined in the goal.

 1. Select BlueConic domain group for the import.

 BlueConic supports domain groups to ensure profiles are exchanged between the right domains.
 Select a domain group for the import to ensure that the correct profiles are updated or added.

 2. Define files to import data from.

 Start by entering or selecting the S3 bucket where the files are stored that will be imported.

 In order for BlueConic to be able to scan the buckets, the S3 account needs to have the "listAllBuckets" permission enabled.

 Your S3 bucket can contain many files.
 You can specify exactly which file (or files) will be imported from by either entering a name or using wildcards to match multiple names, e.g. 10-import.csv, *.csv or *import*.